jdmar3/inls161/_posts/2017-07-10-troubleshooting.md

 Guess which one goes further in the course of your academic and work lives.

+## Rules v.
+Conventions

+There is a hierarchy of rules that you need to be aware of when troubleshooting issues.

+1. Rules - explicit conditions without which something will not work (syntax of commands or markup, etc.).
+Failure to comply with these will result in code not being able to run/compile.
+2. Conventions - common ways of doing things that are agreeable to others (tabs v. spaces, heirarchical indents, etc.).
+Failure to comply with these will not produce broken code, but might irritate your colleagues.
+3. Customs - practices that a lot of people do, but for which there exist no specified guidelines.
+4. "Best" practices - recommendations from expert or more experienced users/developers to improve performance, ease of use, usability, etc. These vary wildly.

 ## Sources of information are myriad

 It is really difficult to recommend places to get help with troubleshooting online.